By Frances Traynor

 We offer a Fixed Fee Guarantee for standard conveyancing transactions, meaning you can budget for your move from the start and won’t be surprised by any unexpected extras later on.
 Your conveyancing quote will clearly outline all fees and disbursements.
 There are no additional fees hidden in the small print.
 On the rare occasions when we cannot provide a Fixed Fee Guarantee, the reasons for this will be explicitly outlined to you.

 You will not be charged any fees if, for any reason, your transaction does not complete during the process.
-You can either get a full refund, or if outside of 14 days from instruction, Homeward Legal will hold your deposit ready for when you’re buying or selling next time.
+You can either get a full refund, or if outside of 14 days from instruction, Homeward Legal will hold your payment ready for when you’re buying or selling next time.

 A property sale is not legally binding in England and Wales until both buyer and seller have exchanged contracts.
 Gazumping is where another buyer offers the seller more money and the seller reneges on their deal with you.
 Gazundering is when the buyer reduces their offer just before contracts are exchanged, forcing the seller to consider reducing the price to ensure the sale goes through.
 Gazanging is where the buyer decides to pull out of the sale altogether.
 Any one of these things can happen before contracts are exchanged, causing inconvenience and disappointment.
-However, thanks to Homeward Legal’s “no move, no fee” guarantee, if you are the victim of either gazumping or gazanging, you will not be out of pocket.
+However, thanks to Homeward Legal’s “no completion, no fee” guarantee, if you are the victim of either gazumping or gazanging, you will not be out of pocket.

 There is no set timeframe for completing the conveyancing process.
 Factors such as whether you are in a chain, delays in obtaining survey access or a hold-up in attaining a mortgage can slow things down.
 Your solicitor or conveyancer will be in regular contact with you to advise of any issues that might hinder the conveyancing progress.
 We do aim for completion at around 8-10 weeks, but there are many factors that may delay this.
 You can contact Homeward Legal at any point for assistance and advice.